Spending Reflects The Individual

 The Budget is a projection tool, it’s function is to control one’s spending based on predetermined/premeditated planning.
 In essence a budget is simply a planed P&L (Income Statement).
 Typically, income is given, and expenses are the elements that are planned for ahead of time in order to avoid deviation from planned spending amounts given whatever one’s goals may be.

-The truth is budgets are overhyped.
+The truth is budgets are overhyped, for people who are not self-disciplined.
 This is an unpopular view, but it is true.
 For someone who has no idea what their spending patterns look like and has little to no financial control, then budgets are great tools to getting oriented and gaining some basic control.
-However, budgets are rooted in contraction, not expansion, and they should not be served as a general practice to most people who do in fact understand their spending patterns.
+However, the nature of budgets are rooted in contraction and control, not expansion, and they should not be served as a general practice to most people who do in fact understand their spending patterns.
 If you know your spending patterns you don’t need to budget.
 If you lack control, then budget away.

 To Sum It Up